 Would intercultural competence have helped them to benefit more from their time as an expat?
-The proponents of intercultural competence and cross-cultural learning would answer this question with a resounding yes.
-Intercultural competence may indeed support you in becoming an interculturally effective person (IEP).
+The proponents of learning about cross-cultural communication would answer this question with a resounding yes.
+Their approaches may indeed support you in becoming an interculturally effective person (IEP).

 Being an IEP doesn’t mean being a VIP: You don’t have to be special or unique to become an interculturally effective person.
 Intercultural competence is not magic.
 Ideally speaking, it is a multi-dimensional process with some very pragmatic goals.
-Intercultural competence should teach you to:
+It should teach you to:

-- Communicate with other people in a way indicating respect and trust
+- improve your communication with other people in a way indicating respect and trust

-- Adapt your individual behavior and job-related skills to local conditions
+- adapt your individual behavior and job-related know-how to local conditions.

 To reach these goals via intercultural competence, a potential IEP will have to address the following topics and exhibit certain soft skills.

-Without a basic willingness to question and improve yourself, any amount of theoretical intercultural competence or international management seminars will be in vain.
-Before you begin your intercultural competence training, ask yourself if you agree to examine and change the following areas:
+Without a basic willingness to question and improve yourself, any amount of theoretical knowledge or international management seminars will be in vain.
+Before you begin your training, ask yourself if you agree to examine and change the following areas:

-- General commitment to learning about intercultural competence
+- general commitment to learning about intercultural issues

-If you are indeed prepared to fine-tune your respective skills, intercultural competence has already begun.
+If you are indeed prepared to fine-tune your respective abilities to another culture, intercultural competence has already begun.

 - Awareness: What is “culture” anyway?
 Is there more than one kind of culture?
 How do I personally react to such differences when I encounter them in everyday life?

 - Knowledge: What can I find out about my host culture in comparison to my own culture?
-What sorts of emotions have been generated by my research?
-Am I fascinated, frightened, puzzled, amused…?
+What sorts of emotions does my research evoke?
+Am I fascinated, nervous, puzzled, amused, enthusiastic, etc.?

-- Skills: Can I apply my theoretical knowledge about specific cultural differences to everyday life in another culture?
-Does this help to adjust my behavior abroad and to better understand the behavior of others?
+- Skills: Can I apply my theoretical know-how about specific cultural differences to everyday life in another culture?
+Does this help to adjust my behavior abroad and to better understand the way others behave?
 Can I thus minimize the impact of culture shock and feel more at ease?